mdgriffith/mechanical-elephant-hakyll/pages/about.markdown

 When I'm not coding, designing, or science-ing,
 I'm usually rock climbing, reading, or cooking.
 Chemistry you can eat!

-You're even supposed to...
+The source code to this site is on github at [https://github.com/mdgriffith/mechanical-elephant](https://github.com/mdgriffith/mechanical-elephant).
+This site is created in Haskell using the Hakyll static site generator.